 Puppies who are not prepared to learn, not showing early signs of conscientiousness, or not ready to control the strength of their jaws, will repeatedly ignore your reaction.
 It will usually be difficult to get them to stop or even get them interested in doing something else.

 Take a chew treat or toy and allow the puppy to play with it for a few minutes.
-After the pup is fully engaged in chewing, begin petting them on their back, neck and head.
+After the pup is fully engaged in chewing, begin petting them on their back, neck, and head.
 Then gently begin removing the chew treat away from his mouth.
-Stop if the pup growls, snarls or snaps at you.
-Repeat the exercise to confirm the pups behavior.
+Stop if the pup growls, snarls, or snaps at you.
+Repeat the exercise to confirm the pup's behavior.

-Puppies who remain relaxed when someone handles them during a meal or while chewing a treat are unlikely to have a food guarding problem, and not very likely to over protective either.
+Puppies who remain relaxed when someone handles them during a meal or while chewing a treat are unlikely to have a food guarding problem, and not very likely to overprotective either.
 This isn’t really a proof test because puppies can still develop guarding behavior when they are a few months older.
 However, if they already have it, that’s not a good sign.
 It can be corrected, but the puppy may have ongoing problems stemming from the issues that caused the guarding to develop so early.

 Hold the puppy in your arms on his back, like you might hold an infant child.
 Try to hold the puppy in the same position for a few minutes by using very gentle pressure with your free hand over his chest.
 If he seems frightened or becomes aggressive, release him.
 A bit of squirming or trying to wiggle away are normal and don’t count as being afraid or aggressive.